gabetucker2/gostack/README.md

  Introducing **Stacks**—sets of **Card** elements (like a stack of cards)—***gostack*** serves as an all-in-one library for flexible, parsimonious, and elegant data management in *golang*.

  ***gostack***'s stacks...
- * ...replace maps, arrays, and matrices, removing the need for pesky index-key-value fetching or translating data between varying data structure types, all the while supporting smooth conversion between stacks and your existing data structures
+ * ...replace maps, arrays, and matrices, expelling with the need for fetching or translating data between varying data structure types, all the while supporting smooth conversion between stacks and your existing data structures
  * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 5 nested for-loops in a single line
  * ...allow the user to get and set based on reference or object with ease, preventing the user from having to worry about convoluted pointer/address management
  * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create novel stack mechanisms of their own design